top of page

 On the other hand, you share the public spaces, in rare cases the bathroom is not 'ensuite', the owners are on-hand, and you can't be as messy.
 For those who don't want to be entirely on their own, this might be the best option.

 You are familiar with hotels already.
 If you decide to stay in a hotel, your best option will be to stay in Lectoure.
 There is a lovely old, said to be fading, hotel with an excellent restaurant -The Hotel de Bastard.
 There is also a beautiful luxury hotel with 5 suites, - l'Hotel particulier Guihon.
-And soon, a newly converted hotel will open.
-It's intended for people enjoying the health spa across the street and is very attractive, at least on the outside.
+The Hotel College de Doctrinaire, intended for people enjoying the health spa across the street has been renovated in the last few years, and is very attractive, at least on the outside.
 All 3 are less than a 5 minute walk from my home.

 Hotel Bastard, Lectoure France